kittykatattack/ga/README.md

 The last line of code, `g.state = play` is perhaps the most important because it starts the `play` function.
 The `play` function runs all the game logic in a loop.
-But before we look at how that works, let's see what the specific code inside the `setup` function is does.
+But before we look at how that works, let's see what the specific code inside the `setup` function does.

 ##### Customizing the canvas